-The United States' workforce is experiencing significant disparities in employment quality and risk of exposure to occupational hazards.
-Low-wage and racial/ethnic minority workers have a higher burden of occupational exposure to recognized hazards than white workers because they are over-represented in hazardous occupations and industries.^{1,2} Due to structural drivers that segregate neighborhoods by race and class, workers employed in precarious and high-hazard jobs are likely to be concentrated in community areas.3
+The United States' workforce is experiencing significant disparities in employment quality and risk of exposure to occupational hazards, including chemical, biological, ergonomic, physical, and psychosocial hazards.
+Low-wage and BIPOC workers have a higher burden of occupational exposure to recognized hazards than white workers because they are over-represented in hazardous occupations and industries.^{1,2} Due to structural drivers (i.e., redlining and unequal investment from cities, states, and the federal government) that segregate neighborhoods by race and class, workers employed in precarious and high hazard jobs are likely to be concentrated in the same community areas.3

-Many existing measures do not adequately capture a person's employment quality and its social impacts (the features of work that impact a person's individual and family wellbeing).
-To address this challenge, researchers used multidimensional measures to better understand employment precarity and occupational health hazards in Greater Lawndale.
+Many existing surveys do not adequately capture a person's employment quality and its social impacts (the features of work that impact a person's individual and family wellbeing).
+To address this challenge, researchers used multidimensional surveys to better understand employment precarity and occupational health hazards in Greater Lawndale.
 Employment precarity is a complex and multifaceted construct involving the systemic disadvantage of workers.
-Existing measures for employment precarity, including the measures used in this study, include:
+Examples of employment precarity include: